mis à jour

 Whilst able to decorate, paint and add finishing touches, general DIY and using a drill is my nemesis!

-There are several projects I need help with; building some decking, a gazebo, putting together a garden shed, installing cupboards and shelves, small tiling jobs, and last but definitely not least, the garden.
+There are several projects I need help with; installing a few (IKEA) cupboards and shelves, general tidying up, and last but definitely not least, the garden, for potential food production and ornamental use.

 Mórahalom is a small town, with a fabulous spa/thermal bath, (google 'Spa Szent Erzsébet Mórahalmi'), for wellness and rejuvenation, which is very popular especially at the weekend.